vineetsagar23/TTC-Delay-Analysis-Dashboard/README.md

 <img align="center" src="Image/Dashboard_2.jpg" height=500>

-One of the main findings of my analysis is that the most common reason for delays is Operations - Operator issues, which total accounted for about ~35% of all incidents.
+The analysis reveals that the most common reason for delays is Operations - Operator issues, which total accounted for about ~35% of all incidents.
 The second most common reason was " Mechanical " which accounts to ~30% of delay.
+Combined, the top two reasons account for approximately 55% of all instances of delay.

-Apart of these two reason, I obsered three other reasons which are directly linked to Safety of passangers.
-There issues are:
+The analysis has also uncovered a key finding that three other issues are directly linked to passenger safety.
+These issues are:
 - Collision - TTC : 6.67%
 - Security : 5.82%
 - Emergency Services : 4.07%

 <img align="center" src="Image/Dashboard_3.jpg" height=500>

-These incidence account to a total of 16.56% which is a significant concern that should be addressed by authorities.
+These incidences account to a total of 16.56% which is a significant concern that should be addressed by authorities.
 The dashboard also drills down into the top 10 routes where these incidents occurred to identify commonalities and study their root causes.

-Moreover, the dashboard's second half features an interactive interface that allows users to navigate between different routes and review essential information through charts, including:
+Furthermore, the dashboard's second half features an interactive interface that allows users to navigate between different routes and review essential information through charts, including:
 - Incidents and Weekday Stack Chart
 - Incident Percentage By Day Table
 - Top 5 Reasons of Incident